Wahoo Elemnt bike computers: a buyer’s guide to the range

 Wahoo’s first cycling computer was the Elemnt.
 That was superseded by the Roam and Bolt, both of which have been upgraded since launch while keeping the same formats.

 For a long time, Wahoo had only these two cycling computers in its range.
-They’re both fairly compact and button-operated, but upgrades in version 2 included dual-band GPS for a more accurate position, more memory and more colours for the screens.
+They’re both fairly compact, but upgrades in version 3 included longer battery lives, as well as larger screens with more colours.
+The Elemnt Roam V3 also gained a touchscreen for the first time.

 In late 2024, the brand launched the Elemnt Ace, which is much larger – in fact, larger than any of its major cycling computer competitors – with a touchscreen as well as the same button layout as the Bolt and Roam.
 It also includes a wind pressure sensor.